Isaac Paredes Player Props: Rays vs. Dodgers

-On Saturday, Isaac Paredes (.600 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 4:10 PM ET.
+On Sunday, Isaac Paredes (.545 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays play the Los Angeles Dodgers, whose starting pitcher will be Gavin Stone.
+First pitch is at 11:35 AM ET.

-In his last game, he went 1-for-3 with an RBI against the Blue Jays.
+In his last game he had a one-hit performance (1-for-4) against the Dodgers.

 Isaac Paredes Game Info & Props vs. the Dodgers